JohnLi002/Creative-COOP-Project-NewsLens/README.md

 We have saved our current model in the h5 file model.h5.

-## Files Created
+## Python Files Created

 ### Keyword Extraction Algorithms
-Files that start with “Datasets” are files that deal with keyword extraction.
+In the “Datasets” folder are files that deal with keyword extraction.
 Each and every single one of them have a different keyword extraction method that was used.
+The names of the different keyword extraction models used are in the file name after the "Datasets_" part.
+The specific libraries that were used are shown below this whole section in **Libararies used for keyword extraction**

 ### Neural Network
 The files that start with “Neural_Network” are files that deal with the creation of a neural network.
 “Neural_Network_Test_Code” is the code that was used to create and save our neural network model.
 “Neural_Network_Load_Code” takes the saved model and loads it up so that it can be used to get predictions without having to go through the process of training.

 ### Naive Bayes
 There is a single “Naive_Bayes_Code” is the file that deals with the creation of the naive bayes algorithm.

-### Datasets
+### Datasets Creation
-The two files, “Create_Test_Dataset_Code'' and “Categorize_Datasets_Code” both pertain to creating csv files from the “All the News” dataset that we used.
+Within the "Datasets" folder are two different python files: “Create_Test_Dataset_Code'' and “Categorize_Datasets_Code”.
+Both pertain to creating csv files from a seperate dataset that was downloaded from the “All the News” in Kaggle.
 The “Create_Test_Dataset_Code” creates a single large dataset to be used for training while the “Categorize_Datasets_Code” creates a separate dataset that only constrains content with the same publisher.
+Overall, the purpose of the file was to create different csv files that would be used to train machine learning algorithms

 ## Libraries were installed